 How to soften hard honey using the microwave

 2. Modern Method: Microwave!

 Admittedly, this method worked really well.
-I put the honey in the microwave on medium for about 1 minute, and voila, liquid honey!
+I removed the lid and put the honey in the microwave on medium for about 1 minute, and voila, liquid honey!

 This worked so well because my honey is in a glass jar.
 I don’t think it’s a good idea to microwave plastics (because some chemicals from the plastic may leech into the honey).
 So if you’re dealing with a plastic honey container, I suggest the hot water method instead (the water should be hot, but not so hot that it melts the plastic!)